 The Latin algebra is rather different though still (as we shall see) an eclectic conglomerate.
-Most remarkable is a systematic notation where the first five powers (starting with power 0, the unit for numbers) are written \emptyset , 1 ξ , \emptyset , and \mathcal{B} .
-Radix, "[square] root", is abbreviated ".", which fortunately does not also serve as punctuation; [540] it is meant to be taken of the ensuing power with coefficient.
+Most remarkable is a systematic notation where the first five powers (starting with power 0, the unit for numbers) are written \emptyset , γ , γ , and γ .
+Radix, "[square] root", is abbreviated ".", which fortunately does not also serve as punctuation; ^[560] it is meant to be taken of the ensuing power with coefficient.

 The Latin Algebra begins (fol.
 350^r, ed.
-[Wappler 1887: 11]) by showing how to reduce equations with two or three members to the lowest possible powers;^[541] in this connection it is explained that three-member equations are not dealt with in the algebraic cases unless the middle [power] is equally long from the extremes (as we have also seen in Pacioli).
+[Wappler 1887: 11]) by showing how to reduce equations with two or three members to the lowest possible powers;^[561] in this connection it is explained that three-member equations are not dealt with in the algebraic rules unless the middle [power] is equally long from the extremes (as we have also seen in Pacioli).